 Transition Services Aid in Bridging Gaps

-Transition services are available to individuals with disabilities who are current high school students or recent high school graduates to explore education and training options at WCTC.
+If you’re a current high school student or recent high school graduate, we can help you explore education and training options at WCTC.
+Services include assistance with:

 - Individual/group presentation

 - Career planning

 - Setting up academic support services